chloebuilds/shakemon/README.md

 ### Testing
 - Jest
 - supertest
+- React Testing Library
+- react-select-event
 - ClientHTTP
 - Insomnia

 ## Getting Started
 You will find the backend in the server folder and the frontend in the client folder.

-1. Run `npm i` or `yarn install` to install the dependencies in both server and client.
+1. Run `npm i` or `yarn` to install the dependencies in both server and client.
 2. To run the server, run `npm run serve` or `yarn serve`.
 Server must be running before you run client.
 3. To run the client, run `npm run dev` or `yarn start`
 * Please make sure you are in the correct folder :)